- 2015 – 2018

 Marcus Garvey preaches the exodus of the Negroes of America to Africa. – The Black Star Line. – The dream of a Universal Negro Republic.

-The strong beating of their palpitations and of their cholera fills their centuries-old masters with dread!
+The strong beating of their palpitations and cholera fills their centuries-old masters with dread!

-Mainly in North America, the black race movement is taking gigantic proportions.
+The black race movement is taking gigantic proportions, mainly in North America.

-Marcus Garvey is the most acclaimed leader of the Afro-Americans.
+Marcus Garvey, the most famous leader of the Afro-Americans.

 It is indispensable, before defining the fundamental characteristics of the Afro-American movement, to recall, though briefly, the political and social situation of the millions of Negroes who live in the United States of North America.

-It is useful, before anything else, to go back half a century to the time of the bloody war of Separation which divided the North American Republic into Northern and Southern States.
+It is important, before anything else, to go back half a century to the time of the bloody war of Separation which divided the North American Republic into Northern and Southern States.

 The former did not have many slaves and had already given them their freedom, though they didn’t put them at the same level of equality as the white citizens.